 - Pay people enough.
 This is maybe the #1 thing I hear on Turk forums, and the #1 piece of advice I can give to make the whole thing a good experience.
 These are people doing work.
 It's not just screwing around for fun.
 HITs are hard.
 Turking is hard.
 See also: Jeff Bigham's experiences Turking for a day.

-- $8/hour is enough.
-Sometimes a little less, but you're not getting by on $2/hour like you may have thought you could back in the early days.
+- $8/hour is a starting point.
+You're not getting by on $2/hour like you may have thought you could back in the early days.
 Or, if you're getting by on $2/hour, you are paying people sweatshop wages (and by the way, probably getting sweatshop level work).
 Why $8?
 People want to make about US minimum wage.
 It's a nice round benchmark, at least.
 It's still way cheaper than you could get it done any other way.

 - Turkers are good people.
 At least, the ones that you get for $8/hr are.
 They are not, for the most part, trying to scam you.
 Maybe 2% are.
 Accept that as a cost of doing business (that's what, 2 extra precious dollars?) and don't get too defensive about your task.

 - 98%/1000 is a good threshold.
 That is, require turkers to have 98% acceptance and 1000 HITs completed.
 When we tried 95%, we got a few more rejects (though not dramatically more).
 When we restricted it to 5000 HITs completed, there were only about 300 qualified people who would do our task.